 Nicholas IT prefers not to set strict policies for the labs, but to encourage usage that best serves the school's entire student population.
 Please adhere to this etiquette whenever possible to avoid unnecessary loss of data and time and concomitant frustrations.

-No pets are allowed in the LSRC and the labs are no exception.
+No pets are allowed in Grainger Hall or the LSRC, and the labs are no exception.
 This is for the safety of the animals and in consideration, for example, of those with allergies.

 Submit a help request.
 Be sure to indicate which machine you are using - the number is labeled on the case.